Increasing learner engagement by leveraging variability

 2. Use diverse learning elements

-Effectively incorporate pre-recorded elements, live streaming and slides amidst real-time conversation to create more value.
+Effectively incorporate pre-recorded elements, live-streaming and slides amidst real-time conversation to create more value.

 3. Create space for audience participation